DevExpress-Examples/reporting-wpf-designer-data-provider-list/Readme.md

 To customize Data Source and Report Wizards, create a customization service (`MyWizardCustomizationService` in this example) that implements the [IWizardCustomizationService](https://docs.devexpress.com/WPF/DevExpress.Xpf.Reports.UserDesigner.ReportWizard.IWizardCustomizationService) interface.

-`CustomizeDataSourceWizard` and `CustomizeReportWizard` methods contain the main logic for wizard customization:
+`CustomizeDataSourceWizard` and `CustomizeReportWizard` methods contain main logic for wizard customization:

 * `StartPage` - sets the wizard start page to `ChooseDataProviderPage` ("Select a Data Connection Type").
 * `ReportType` - specifies the report type in the report model.